SoloTech01/LinkCrawler/README.md

-HOW TO USE LINK CRAWLER ON TERMUX:
+HOW TO USE LINKCRAWLER ON TERMUX:

 Download termux from playstore or f-droid.org